DendyPratama/dendypratama17/README.md

 # Project description

-One Paragraph of the project description

 Python language bindings for Selenium WebDriver.
 The selenium package is used to automate web browser interaction from Python.

-Supported Python Versions
-Python 3.7+

 ## Getting Started